 - Query optimization overview – In this part, we got familiar with what query plans are all about.
 This part explained in detail how query plans help SQL Server in finding the best possible and efficient path to the data and what happens when a query is submitted to SQL Server including steps that it goes through to find those routes.
 Furthermore, we also covered statistics and how they help the Query Optimizer to build the most efficient plan so that SQL Server can find the best way to fetch data.
 We also mentioned a few tips and tricks (guidelines) on how to be proactive in designing queries with the performance in mind to ensure that our queries are going to perform well right out the gate.

-- Working with query plans – Here we jumped over to a free tool called ApexSQL Plan to get familiar with query plans and understand how to “decipher” them which will ultimately help us find the bottlenecks in slow performance queries.
+- Working with query plans – Here we jumped over to a tool called ApexSQL Plan to get familiar with query plans and understand how to “decipher” them which will ultimately help us find the bottlenecks in slow performance queries.
 We mentioned statistics again, but this time we’ll also show where they’re stored in SQL Server and how to view them.
-Furthermore, these statistics can be maintained and kept up-to-date to ensure that the Query Optimizer will create best guesses when fetching data.
+Furthermore, these statistics can be maintained and kept up-to-date to ensure that the Query Optimizer will create the best guesses when fetching data.
 We also covered examples of different use case scenarios on how SQL Server is accessing data using full table scan vs full index scan vs index seek, etc.

 - Optimizing query performance – In the last part, we put some of those guidelines from previous sections into use.
 We took a poorly designed query and applied design techniques to practice by writing it the right way.
-At the end, we wrapped things up with best practices and some guidelines.
+In the end, we wrapped things up with best practices and some guidelines.
 We barely touched a few topics that play a big role when it comes to querying performance and the purpose of this article is to get familiar with those topics in detail and put them to practice with some examples.

 So, let’s first summarize what’s happening under the hood when we hit that execution button.
 Think of a query/execution plan as just a map.
 It’s a map that SQL Server is drawing of the most efficient path to the data.
 When SQL Server accepts a query coming from either an application or directly from a user, it passes it to the Query Optimizer which will then create a query/execution plan: